Mount Warren Park, Queensland: History

 Mount Warren was settled on Yugambeh land.
 The Queensland Daily Guardian newspaper reported that William Stanley Warren had planted a sugar crop in February 1865.
 Warren's estate was bounded by Milne Street, the Albert River, Windaroo Creek and Beaudesert Beenleigh Road.
-Warren also had Windaroo sugar plantation, planted cotton, Indian corn and told reporters he had grown wheat in 1865 also.
+In addition to his sugar plantation, Warren planted cotton and Indian corn, and told reporters he had grown wheat in 1865.

-The region remained essentially rural until it was developed in 1974.
-It was named as a locality by Queensland Place Names Board on 1 May 1975.
-By 1976 the first residential subdivision around Rochester Drive had occurred.
+The region remained rural until development began in 1974.
+It was named as a locality by the Queensland Place Names Board on 1 May 1975.
+By 1976, the first residential subdivision around Rochester Drive had been gazetted.

-On 4 February 1974, the Beenleigh State School created an Opportunity class for special education.
-In January 1981 it became a separate school, Beenleigh Special School.
-Mount Warren Park State School opened on 27 January 1981.
+On 4 February 1974, the Beenleigh State School established an opportunity class for special education.
+It became a separate school in January 1981 under the name of Beenleigh Special School.
+Mount Warren Park State School opened on 27 January that same year.

-During the early 1980's the estate was the site of several high profile lotteries run by the Brisbane based radio station 4BK (now B105 FM).
-Major prize in the "4BK Free Home" lottery was a house & land package in the estate.
+During the early 1980s, the estate was the site of several high profile lotteries run by the Brisbane-based radio station 4BK (now B105 FM).
+The major prize in the "4BK Free Home" lottery was a house and land package in the estate.
 In one particular lottery, several houses were built along both sides of Schweitzer Street, with the winner given the choice of their preferred house.
-These houses were open to the public in the lead up to the draw, bringing a great deal to traffic and attention to the estate.
+These houses were open to the public in the lead up to the draw, bringing a great deal of traffic and attention to the estate.

 Windaroo State School opened on 28 January 1992.